chch9907/SignageExplore/README.md

 ![framework](framework/framework.png)

 ## Preparation
-This code has bene tested on ubuntu 20.04 with ROS noetic.
+This code has been tested on Ubuntu 20.04 with ROS Noetic.

 1. Prepare packages